Hiatus

 About Hiatus

-Montréal planning with a verified wine signal
+Montréal planning with a wine signal

-Compared with practical Montréal options like Foodchain or Deli Planet, Hiatus has the more specific verified wine-related recognition.
-Marché Artisans, Rosélys, Café Kréma may also fit different Montréal plans depending on the occasion, but the confirmed reason to single out Hiatus is its Star Wine List recognition alongside its posted lunch and dinner hours.
+Compared with practical Montréal options like Foodchain or Deli Planet, Hiatus has the more specific wine-related recognition.
+Marché Artisans, Rosélys, Café Kréma may also fit different Montréal plans depending on the occasion, but the reason to single out Hiatus is its Star Wine List recognition alongside its lunch and dinner hours.

 For broader Montréal planning, use Our full Montréal restaurants guide, plus Our full Montréal bars guide if drinks are part of the plan.
 Planning can also include Our full Montréal hotels guide, Our full Montréal wineries guide, Our full Montréal experiences guide.